-Deciding what to do when Volvo battery warning comes on can be tricky.
-If the issue is simply a partially discharged battery, continuing to drive will help the battery recharge, and the error message disappears.
+Deciding what to do when the Volvo battery warning comes on can be tricky.
+If the issue is simply a partially discharged battery, driving will help the battery recharge, and the error message disappears.

 On the other hand, if the battery charging system is not working, you may be able to drive another 10 or 20 minutes before your car shuts off.

 Here are a few things that you can try especially if you are getting a Low Battery warning.